fsprojects-archive/zzarchive-ApiaryProvider/docs/content/contributing.md

 ## Source code

+### Debugging

+To debug the type generation, the best way is to change `ApiaryProvider.DesignTime` project to a Console application, rename `Test.fsx` to `Test.fs` and hit the Run command in the IDE, setting the breakpoints where you need them.
+This will invoke all the type providers manually without locking the files in Visual Studio / Xamarin Studio.
+You'll also see in the console output the complete dump of the generated types and expressions.
+This is also the process used for the signature tests.

 ### Assembly replacer

-Generating code in type providers (see e.g. `JsonGenerator.fs`) is a bit tricky, because the generated code needs to contain references to the appropriate runtime assembly (Silverlight, Desktop or Portable profile).
+Generating code in type providers (see e.g. `JsonGenerator.fs`) is a bit tricky, because the generated code needs to contain references to the appropriate runtime assembly (Desktop or Portable profile).
 This is particularly tricky When using F# quotations to produce the generated code.
 If the source code contains `<@@ foo.Bar @@>`, then the quoation has a direct reference to the type of `foo` from the current assembly.